HQ20/contracts/contracts/math/README.md

 ## Number Conversions

-No functions are supplied to convert to and from decimal representation, as an user you just need to remember that you need to add 18 zeros (or multiply by `token.decimals().unit()`) to convert from solidity integer to DecimalMath decimal.
-Remove zeros or divide by `token.decimlas().unit()` to convert back.
+No functions are supplied to convert to and from decimal representation, as an user you just need to remember that you need to add 18 zeros (or multiply by `DecimalMath.unit(token.decimals())`) to convert from solidity integer to DecimalMath decimal.
+Remove zeros or divide by `DecimalMath.unit(token.decimals())` to convert back.

 ```
 using SafeMath for uint256;